YowSiaoKang/tp/docs/UserGuide.md

 **:information_source: Take note:**<br>

-You can use tags of any length, but tags that are longer than 25 characters will be truncated when they are shown.
+- You can use tags of any length, but tags that are longer than 25 characters will be truncated when they are shown.
+- Similarly, phone numbers and emails that are too long (more than ~ 40 characters) will be truncated.

 </div>